 In this way our graduates and our researchers continue to make significant contributions to solving the health and social challenges facing us in the 21st century.

-If you are interested in contributing to this vision – be it as a first-time student, a returning alumnus, a teacher and/or researcher, a corporate or community partner, a sponsor or donor – I look forward to meeting you.
+I welcome you to the faculty to contribute to this vision – be it as a first-time student, a returning alumnus/alumna, a teacher and/or researcher, a corporate or community partner, a sponsor or donor – and I look forward to meeting you.

 Professor Kathryn Refshauge